-FreeWalkers is a social network for individuals interested in walking.
+FreeWalkers is a network of individuals interested in walking.
 We organize events and provide information designed to encourage the practice of walking.
 Our group is free and open to everyone.
 We encourage each member to accomplish challenging goals as we work together, experience, and promote pro-pedestrian issues.

 FreeWalkers is an informal group of individuals who plan interesting and challenging walks and invite others to join but do not accept responsibility for their safety and welfare.
 Walkers who participate in any event should understand that they are participating separately and should be physically prepared and adequately supplied.
 Any advice offered makes no claims of expertise.
 Walking a long distance requires above average physical stamina, necessary rest and adequate food and water; which the walker must be prepared to carry or purchase along the way.
 We encourage all participants to walk together as a group and to have an emergency phone contact or other means of assistance in case of problems.